1 Summary of available resources

 • RAP

-More information about Slack including how to get set up is available via the Analytical Platform User Guidance and the Data and Analysis Hive.
+More information about Slack including how to get set up is available via the Analytical Platform User Guidance and the Hive (for Data and Analysis Directorates (and other MoJ analysts)).

 You may also find useful: